Pride of Anglia: East Anglian derby

 When Norwich and Ipswich meet, the match is known as the 'East Anglian derby', first played in 1902.
-The most recent encounter played on 5 October 2025 at Portman Road ended in a 3-1 victory to Ipswich.
-This win saw Norwich lose their unbeaten streak of over 15 years, originally dating back to April 2009.
+The most recent encounter played on 11 April 2026 at Carrow Road ended in a 2–0 victory to Ipswich.
+This win saw Norwich lose their 20 year home unbeaten streak and saw Ipswich do the double for the first time since 1992/93.

 In recent years, the fixture has sometimes been humorously called the 'Old Farm derby', a reference to the Old Firm derby played between rival Glasgow clubs Celtic and Rangers, and to the prominence of agriculture in East Anglia.
 The derby has been described as one of the best derbies in the UK.